Income-Driven Repayment Plans: Pros and Cons for Borrowers

 Credit Scores Are Not Impacted

-Although income-driven repayment plans help borrowers who experience financial difficulty, these repayment plans come with several disadvantages that need to be considered before agreeing to this type of repayment.
+Although income-driven repayment plans help borrowers experiencing financial difficulty, several disadvantages must be considered before agreeing to this type of repayment.

 Eligibility Is Limited

-Federal Parent PLUS loans are not directly eligible for income-driven repayment, but may become eligible for ICR by including the Parent PLUS loans in a Federal Direct Consolidation Loan.
+Federal Parent PLUS loans are not directly eligible for income-driven repayment, but they may become eligible for ICR by being included in a Federal Direct Consolidation Loan.

 See also: Are Parent Loans Eligible for Income-Driven Repayment?